Removing Protection Orders in Gillette

 If someone has obtained a protection order against you, it can have a negative impact on your life.
-You will constantly be looking out for where you are going, and potentially be faced with the inconvenience of not being able to go where you need to.
-However, after a certain amount of time these orders may become unnecessarily restrictive to your freedoms.
+You will constantly be looking out for where you are going and potentially be faced with the inconvenience of not being able to go where you need to, such as your job, your favorite neighborhoods, and even your college.
+However, after a certain amount of time, these orders may become unnecessarily restrictive to your freedoms.

 You don’t have to live with the restrictions of a protection order for the rest of your life; a skilled Gillette criminal defense attorney may be able to help you petition the court to have your protection order modified or removed.
-At Steven Titus & Associates, P.C., we strive to see all of our clients get the results they look for in their case.
-Attorney Titus has helped clients through many different charges and legal proceedings, including petitioning for protective order modification.
+At Steven Titus & Associates, P.C., we strive to see all of our clients get the results they look for in their cases.
+Attorney Steven Titus has helped clients through many different charges and legal proceedings, including petitioning for protection order modifications.

 Call Steven Titus & Associates, P.C. today at (307) 257-7800 for more information about modifying or dissolving protection orders in Campbell County.

 The state of Wyoming acknowledges three types of protection orders under the law:

 Each type of order has a unique definition that explains what circumstances a plaintiff can petition a court for the order, but they all provide the same general restrictions and penalties for violations.